 - After your chicken is done frying, it is important to put the chicken in the oven for about 8-10 minutes in order to make sure it is completely cooked-through.

 - While your chicken is in the oven, take a pan and start cooking your bacon.
 Two to three pieces of thick-cut bacon are recommended for each sandwich.

 - Once your bacon is cooked, take your chicken out of the oven and let it sit for 2-3 minutes.

 - Our final step is arguably the most important, always toast your buns.
 Toasted buns are essential to the sandwich's rigidity.
 Pour the bacon grease out of the pan and drop a couple of slices of butter into the pan on medium-low heat.
 Once the butter is melted, lay your buns face down and wait until they are golden brown.

-- If you feel the buns are toasted to your liking, it's time to construct your sauce and get ready for assembly of the sandwich.
-Into a small bowl, pour three healthy squirts of sriracha, honey, mayonnaise, and ketchup.
+- If you feel the buns are toasted to your liking, it’s time to construct your sauce and get ready for assembly of the sandwich.
+In a small bowl, pour three healthy squirts of sriracha, honey, mayonnaise, and ketchup.
 Once the ratio of condiments is to your liking, it's time to assemble our sandwich.

 The Ultimate Sandwich

 - First add your chicken breast, followed by bacon, jalapenos, pickles, fried onions (optional), lettuce, and your choice of cheese.
 Finally, add a healthy serving of sauce to the top bun and get ready to dig in!